How does this medication work? What will it do for me?

 Angioedema: Although not common, angioedema (a serious allergic reaction that causes the area around the throat and tongue to swell) may occur with ACE inhibitors, including perindopril.
 If you experience swelling of the face, tongue, or glottis, stop taking perindopril at once and seek immediate medical attention.
 People who have had angioedema caused by other substances may be at increased risk of angioedema while taking an ACE inhibitor such as perindopril.

 Diabetes: Perindopril may affect blood sugar control.
-People with diabetes should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You may need to test your blood sugar more often when you first start taking this medication.

 Fluid and electrolyte balance: Increases in blood levels of potassium may occur as a result of taking perindopril.
 This rarely causes problems, but your doctor will probably want to monitor your potassium levels regularly with blood tests.